espigule/SARS-CoV-2_Spain_March_2020/README.md

 # Illustrating the propagation risk of COVID-19 in Spain
-Percentile of population estimated to have contracted the infection of SARS-CoV-2 through local contact.

-## Propagation risk of COVID-19 by local contact in Spain (14 - 18 March)
+Percentile of population estimated to have contracted the infection of SARS-CoV-2 through local contact in Spain (14 - 18 March).
+Epidemiological model data source available in http://deim.urv.cat/~alephsys/COVID-19/spain/en.

-Data visualization generated with Wolfram's GeoGraphics.
-Epidemiological model: http://deim.urv.cat/~alephsys/COVID-19/spain/en

-### Source
-A team of researchers from Spain presented an interactive map: deim.urv.cat/~alephsys/COVID-19/spain/en/.
-And since their numerical data is freely available to everyone as an excel file I decided to take it a look in a Mathematica notebook.
 The following is the exploration I made with `"GeoGraphics"` using their estimated propagation risk of COVID-19 by local contact in Spain (14 - 18 March).

 ### Importing the raw data